Nexmo/verify-android-sdk/README.md

 Download
 ========

 Clone this repository and reference the local aar file.
+(Once the project is out of Limited Beta, this step wouldn't be necessary.)
 In a file explorer (not Android Studio), drag the verify-beta.aar file into the /app/libs directory in your project’s root directory.